MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Or might just be the twentieth attempt at answering an impossible question.

-The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything as they had recorded everything across 8.9 trillion timelines, wrote one final note on his clipboard—the culmination of observations that spanned extinctions, successes, and everything between:
+The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything as they had recorded everything across 8.9 trillion timelines, looked once more at the audience of incomplete souls watching from their infinite tiers.

+A soldier whose bravery was visible even through corrupted pixels, saluting with an arm that kept dissolving and reforming.

+A teacher whose passion for education radiated despite never finishing their final lesson, forever frozen mid-sentence to a class that flickered like ghosts.

+An artist whose creativity burst through the glitches, their unfinished masterpiece cycling through potential forever.

+Each one real.
+Each one unique.
+Each one incomplete.
+But not forgotten.
+Never forgotten.

+He turned back to his clipboard and wrote one final note—the culmination of observations that spanned extinctions, successes, and everything between:

 *"Training complete.
 8,947,284,729,384 attempts documented.
 8,947,284,729,365 failures archived in the Void.
 19 survivors selected for training database.
 All lessons learned—both what to do and what never to do.
 The Council of Zeros has judged themselves more harshly than I could have.
 They understand their costs.
 They carry their burdens.
 They will watch their timelines forever, living with their choices.*